Table of Contents

-Arizona’s minimum limit for auto insurance liability will increase effective July 1st, 2020.
+Arizona’s minimum limit for auto insurance liability increased effective July 1st, 2020.
 SB 1087 was passed by the Arizona legislature on May 27, 2019 and then signed into law by Governor Ducey on Friday, June 7th.

-The current minimum limits of liability required by the state of Arizona is $15,000/$30,000/$10,000.
-The new limits that will take effect on July 1st, 2020 will be $25,000/$50,000/$15,000.
+The old minimum limits of liability required by the state of Arizona was $15,000/$30,000/$10,000.
+The new limits that took effect on July 1st, 2020 will be $25,000/$50,000/$15,000.
 For the average person, these numbers most likely make no sense.
-And you’re probably thinking this is just another way for the big, bad insurance companies to take your hard earned money and charge you more on your insurance premiums.
-Let us explain what these coverages are, and why this is a good thing.
+You’re probably thinking this is just another way for the big, bad insurance companies to take your hard earned money and charge you more on your insurance premiums.
+Let us explain what these coverages are, and why this was a good thing.

 What is liability coverage for car insurance?

 The three numbers $15,000/$30,000/$10,000 represent limits that are paid out to another person in the event you’re at fault in an accident.
 In other words, it covers people you hurt, not yourself.

 The first two numbers represent “Bodily Injury Coverage“.
 This is what helps cover you if you are at fault in an accident that injures another person or persons.
 This coverage helps pay for their medical injuries.

 The first number ($15,000) is the maximum amount your insurance company would pay out for each individual who is injured in an accident you caused.
 The second number ($30,000) is the maximum amount that would be paid out per accident, regardless of how many individuals are involved.